jakes44/skagit-met/scripts/README.md

 To run:
 1. Using pixi: `pixi run snotel --frequency daily --startDate 2023-01-01 --endDate 2023-01-08 --outputDir data/weather_data/`
+2. For help with parameters, run `pixi run snotel_downloader -h`

+## ornl_downloader.py
+This script downloads and formats bulk Oak Ridge National Laboratory data using the [ORNL hydrosource](https://hydrosource.ornl.gov/data/datasets/9505v3_1/).

+Similar to the the other scripts, it:
+1. Downloads select parameters from ORNL archives over a specified date range using and saves the data as a zarr store to be read and manipulated.

+To run:
+1. Using pixi: ` pixi run ornl --startYear 2013 --endYear 2013 --reference DaymetV4 --outputDir data/weather_data --geojson data/GIS/SkagitRiver_BasinBoundary.json --parameters prcp`
-2. For help with parameters, run `pixi run snotel_downloader.py -h`
+2. For help with parameters, run `pixi run ornl -h`